tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-for-vscode.md

 **Telepítse az Azure HDInsight eszközök**

-1. Nyissa meg a Visual Studio Code.
+1. Nyissa meg a Visual Studio Code-ot.

 2. A bal oldali panelen válassza ki a **bővítmények**.
 A keresési mezőbe, írja be a **HDInsight**.